Algorithms for Distance Problems in Continuous Graphs: Mean distance in graphs with bounded treewidth

+Because the edge sets defining $\HH_A$ and $\HH_C$ are disjoint, the first term can be computed using \cref{lem:AB-mean} in $O(m 2^{4k-3} k^4 B(m,4k-3))$ time, where $k=|S|$.
+The second and third terms can be computed recursively, and the size of the subproblems is bounded by the size of the graphs $G[A]$ and $G[B]$.
+The rest of the approach and analysis is essentially that of \cref{sec:global-diameter}.
+Dividing $\sumdist(\HH,\GG)$ by $\ell(\HH)^2$, we obtain $\mean(\HH,\GG)$.

-\begin{theorem} Let $k\ge 2$ be an integer constant.
-Let $G$ be a graph with $n$ vertices, treewidth at most $k$, nonnegative edge-lengths, and let $\GG$ be the corresponding continuous graph.
+\begin{theorem} Let $k\ge 2$ be an integer constant, and let $\GG$ be the continuous graph defined by a graph $G$ with $n$ vertices, treewidth at most $k$, and nonnegative edge-lengths.
 Let $H$ be a subgraph of $G$ and let $\HH\subseteq \GG$ be the corresponding continuous subgraph.
-We can compute $\mean(\HH,\GG)$ in $O(n \log^{4k-2} n)$ time. \end{theorem}
+The mean distance $\mean(\HH,\GG)$ can be computed in $O(n \log^{4k-2} n)$ time. \end{theorem}

-\begin{theorem} Let $G$ be a graph with $n$ vertices, treewidth at most $k$, nonnegative edge-lengths, and let $\GG$ be the corresponding continuous graph.
+\begin{theorem} Let $\GG$ be the continuous graph defined by a graph $G$ with $n$ vertices, treewidth at most $k$, and nonnegative edge-lengths.
 Let $H$ be a subgraph of $G$ and let $\HH\subseteq \GG$ be the corresponding continuous subgraph.
-We can compute $\mean(\HH,\GG)$ in $n^{1+\eps} 2^{O(k)}$ time, for any fixed $\eps>0$. \end{theorem}
+The mean distance $\mean(\HH,\GG)$ can be computed in $n^{1+\eps} 2^{O(k)}$ time, for any fixed $\eps>0$. \end{theorem}